MicrosoftDocs/win32/desktop-src/Msi/including-a-cabinet-file-in-an-installation.md

 ---
-Description: 'This section describes including cabinet files in installations.
-For more information, see Using Cabinets and Compressed Sources.' ms.assetid: '17ea7f76-90b2-48fb-8187-64dc6d294443'
+Description: This section describes including cabinet files in installations.
+For more information, see Using Cabinets and Compressed Sources. ms.assetid: 17ea7f76-90b2-48fb-8187-64dc6d294443
-title: Including a Cabinet File in an Installation
+title: Including a Cabinet File in an Installation ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Including a Cabinet File in an Installation